jafingerhut/haironfire/README.md

 were successfully cloned (see below) took an average of about 1.6 Mbytes of space each.

-Some of those URLs were invalid, probably because they were entered incorrectly when the Clojars artifact was created, or they were valid when the Clojars artifact was created, but had since been removed.

 Once that long step is done, this next bit below tells us how many git clones were done successfully.

 ```clojure
 ;; Same directory as above, so no reason to def this again if you are
 ;; in the same REPL session.